 Green Software engineering, a term coined by Hindle [REFERENCE] is a type of software engineering which is more environmentally sustainable so it takes into consideration the power usage of creating software.
-There are very few uses of physical measurements in software engineering which is critical for measuring energy which creates limitations regarding when it comes to experimentation and analysing energy usage.
+There are very few uses of physical measurements in software engineering even though this is critical for measuring energy.
+This lack of physical measurement creates limitations in regard to experimentation and analysing energy usage.

-Green Software Engineering is an important yet young field.
-This age, therefore, has led to a lack of resources such as a small coherent community and not agreed upon methodology.
+Green Software Engineering is an important yet emerging field.
+Because this field is at an early stage of development, it has been marked by a low level of resources , a small coherent community and an uncertain methodology.
 This field needs an increase in support and research which can pose a negative image of making the field an ‘impossible bar' [REFERENCE] that may not be achieved.
 An increase in support and research may come with the UN's '12 year limit' on climate change [REFERENCE].
-This issue has only aplimifed the importance and necessity of this research if the desire to keep our current technology-heavy lifestyles as well as to ‘limit climate change'.
+This issue has only amplified the importance and necessity of this research if the desire to keep our current technology-heavy lifestyles as well as to ‘limit climate change'.